 \section{Limitations}

-While our proposed MetaMixer-based convolutional mixer demonstrates remarkable performance across multiple tasks, showcasing that the MetaMixer itself is crucial rather than specific modules like attention, its effectiveness in more diverse scenarios (such as large-scale datasets like ImageNet-21K or generative modeling requiring flexible conditional operations) remains unproven.
-Moreover, we acknowledge that our model's performance is partially improved with the help of recent methods.
-However, we hope that the new perspectives and possibilities we present will serve as a starting point for future mixer design space and strengthen the systematic approach to model development.
+While our proposed MetaMixer-based convolutional mixer demonstrates remarkable performance across multiple tasks, showcasing that the MetaMixer itself is crucial rather than specific modules like attention, its effectiveness in more diverse scenarios, such as large-scale datasets like ImageNet-21k, remains unproven.
+Moreover, we acknowledge that the performance of our model is partially improved with the help of previous techniques.
+However, we hope that our unified perspectives and possibilities we present will serve as a starting point for future mixer design space and strengthen the systematic approach to model development.